soundpress/RulesOfNYC/docs/c19/index.rst

       - Altering an intercity bus permit (SECOND OR SUBSEQUENT OFFENSE)
       - 2,500
       - 2,500
+    * - 34 RCNY § 4-12(p)(ii)
+      - Failure to register a business using a bicycle for commercial purposes with the Department
+      - 100
+      - 100
     * - 34 RCNY § 4-16(b), (c), (d), and (e)
       - Failure to comply with DOT Pedestrian Plaza Rules
       - 500